8 Best Examples of Mental Health Videos for Students

 The video starts with a scenario, where the main character is made aware of his anxiety and nervousness.
 The video then goes on to explain why we feel things — how emotions come from the brain and can affect other parts of our body.
 Subsequently, by using scales and lively animation, the video demonstrates how young children can pay attention to simple things — like whether their stomach is churning — to come to terms with their own emotions.

-An animation like this mixes elements of the real and fictional worlds to tune in to children’s wavelengths and wild imaginations.
+Mental health videos for students like these mix elements of the real and fictional worlds to tune in to children’s wavelengths and wild imaginations.
 And while adults worry that children can’t make a distinction between what’s real and what’s not, many psychological studies have proven that this is not true.
 This means that watching a video like this is not only enjoyable for the children — they will also be able to distill important information because they’re more focused on it.

 2. Talking Mental Health

-Before we go into the actual mental health problems and we have to make sure that children are aware of them.
+Before we go into the actual mental health problems, we have to make sure that children are aware of them.
 Often adults take for granted the language and concepts that we have so long understood — like sympathy — but children don’t really grasp.
-This is why a video like this from Anna Freud National Center for Children and Families can be very helpful.
+This is why a video like this from the Anna Freud National Center for Children and Families can be very helpful.

-It talks about the emotions that people have — whether short-term or long-term — and how they deal with it — from taking time to themselves to seeking consolation from others.
-By showing children that these things happen to these characters, the video teaches children that it’s all right to be having tough days, and there are always people around to help you through them.
-It’s a conversation starter on a topic that can be complicated and mentally exhausting.
+It talks about the emotions that people have — whether short-term or long-term — and how they deal with it — from taking time for themselves to seeking consolation from others.
+By showing children that these things happen to these characters, the video teaches children that it’s all right to be having tough days and that there are always people around to help you through them.
+Much like many healthcare explainer videos, it serves as a conversation starter for complex topics that can be mentally challenging.

-The mental health educational video is in stop-motion style — sort of like the little stick-man sketches that children draw on the corner of their notebook before flipping through to see him running.
-This, combined with the child-like illustrations of the characters and the voiceover by little children themselves, makes the video more friendly and relatable.
+The mental health video for students is in stop-motion style — sort of like the little stick-man sketches that children draw on the corner of their notebooks before flipping through to see him running.
+This, combined with the child-like illustrations of the characters and the voiceover by the little children themselves, makes the video more friendly and relatable.
 In most cases, conversations are more effective when the listener sees themselves in the speaker, rather than feel subordinated to them.

 A small fault is perhaps the lack of background music in moments where there isn’t any voice-over.
 Those moments aren’t excessively long, but it’s enough to allow the children’s attention to falter away from the video.